-26 Apr Review of Lecture/Demonstration on Musical Freestyles: Expression and Design
+26 Apr Review of Musical Freestyles Demo: Expression and Design

 The weather could not have been better.
 There was bright sun, a light breeze, and 72 degrees for our first lecture demo of the year.
 We broke the afternoon into three sections.
 In the first section, Paul gave a brief overview of the history of riding to music.
 Ashley Booher (clarinet and bass clarinet of the Washington National Orchstra and Kennedy Center Opera House Orchestra) then brought out her clarinet and played Bach and Mozart as Rose rode her Grand Prix horse Sparrow.
 The sound was incredibly beautiful in the indoor arena.
 We had choreographed some simple routines showing the difference between riding interpretively with music versus riding simply to the beat of the music.
 There was plenty of time for audience questions and feedback.